 Every business owner with a website is looking for ways to get noticed in the search results.
-Today, there are loads of tactics to rank well as a local business, but there is no silver bullet: as with most SEO issues, this is a combined effort.
+Now, during the Coronavirus pandemic it’s essential to offer customers an up-to-date Google profile for your business.
+There are loads of tactics to rank well as a local business, but there is no silver bullet: as with most SEO issues, this is a combined effort.
 One of these pieces of the local SEO puzzle is Google My Business, a dashboard for managing listings.
 But what is it exactly and why is it so important for local SEO?

 What is Google My Business?

 My Business is Google’s one-stop shop to manage how your business will look and perform in the search engine.
-It is an essential tool to find out and adjust how your site shows in Maps, the Knowledge Graph, Google+ and organic search results.
-According to the 2017 edition of Moz’ Local Search Ranking Factors Survey, Google My Business continues to be the biggest driver of local SEO success, with quality links coming in at a close second.
+It is an essential tool to find out and adjust how your site shows in Maps, the Knowledge Graph, Google+, and organic search results.
+According to the most recent edition of Moz’ Local Search Ranking Factors Survey, Google My Business continues to be the biggest driver of local SEO success, with quality links coming in at a close second.

-You can manage your business listing by adding NAP details, opening hours, photos et cetera.
-In addition to that, it is possible to manage the reviews your customers leave behind.
+You can manage your business listing by adding NAP details, opening hours, photos et cetera — there are even special options to manage your business listing during the COVID-19 crisis.
+In addition to that, you get a lot of other options, like managing the reviews your customers leave behind.
 As you know, reviews should be a key factor in your local SEO efforts.

 How does it work?